Gurudayal19/ev101-scripts/L2 Understading electric vehicless/Identifying core and secondary parts of a Battery Electric Vehicle (BEV).md

-[This content can be broken down into two chapters, and some more content like https://www.youtube.com/watch?v=CWulQ1ZSE3c can be added in the future]: #

-Having explored the diverse categories of electric vehicles and their types, let's now conduct an in-depth examination of the composition of a battery electric vehicle (BEV)..
+Having explored the diverse categories of electric vehicles and their types, let's now conduct an in-depth examination of the composition of a battery electric vehicle (BEV).

 In contrast to traditional internal combustion engine vehicles, **BEVs** are characterized by their simplicity and user-friendly operation.
 The fundamental powertrain architecture of a BEV comprises a high-voltage battery, an electric motor equipped with a power electronics controller, and a single-speed gearbox.
 To differentiate them from Hybrid Electric Vehicles (HEVs), which combine an internal combustion engine with an electric motor, BEVs are often referred to as **pure electric vehicles**.